RAF Acaster Malbis, Yorkshire.

 Jane type I.A.S Laboratory [54 on plan] 6211/43 steel.
 Aeronautical Inspection Service inspectors to check I presume quality.
 'They were a nit picking bunch of job's worth at 16MU- most of them incapable of checking what they were tasked to do', from AIX.

-Fuzing point building, Nissan, Ultra heavy.
+Fuzing Point building, Nissan, Ultra Heavy.

-Looking in to the Woodland
+Looking in to the woodland

 At the base of the trees is a brick trench looking south.